Expertium/expertium.github.io/RedditBot.md

 But what if I need more data?

 I guess it's time to scrape comments now.
 However, most comments aren't useful since there are too many comments where the person is explaining FSRS rather than asking a question about FSRS.
 I need questions, not answers.
-So I only labeled 81 comments.
+So I only labeled 81 comments out of several thousands.

 *But what if I need more data?*